xyshyniaphy/dharmapk/.clinerules/techContext.md

 - **Node.js**: v18 or later for the development environment
 - **npm/yarn**: For package management

+## MCP usage
+- You will use mcp tool "Context7" to get latest document, when implement functions related to "React", "D3.js", "Tailwind CSS", "Recoil".
+You should use best practices to implement the function.
+You should check the correnct version of libraries first.

 ## Development Setup
 - The project is set up as a standard Create React App project.
 - Dependencies are managed via `package.json`.